sapcc/networking-ccloud/doc/source/configuration/config-input.rst

 Ports
 *****
-the driver is responsible for front ports on pod equipment, some port types require certain infra VLAN's to be provisioned as well as ports beeing assembled into port-channels based on current port function
+the driver is responsible for front ports on pod equipment, some port types require certain infra VLANs to be provisioned as well as ports being assembled into port-channels based on current port function

 Port infra VLANs
 ################
-Infra VLAN's required on ports are recorded on the netbox port they are reuqired on, for port-channels the reuqired vlans do only need to be provided on the LAG interface, VLAN's defined on member interfaces will be ignored for port-channel members:
+Infra VLAN's required on ports are recorded on the Netbox port they are reuqired on, for port-channels the required vlans do only need to be provided on the LAG interface, VLAN's defined on member interfaces will be ignored for port-channel members:

 Netbox config::